LonerHermitNEET/lonerhermitneet.github.io/content/docs/Matthew.md

 But as soon as he was finished, the [System] finally handed him the kindness quest.

-Quest: Kindness Unleashed
+**Quest: Kindness Unleashed**

-Objective: Embark on a journey to spread kindness throughout the world.
-Complete the following tasks within the next 60 minutes:
+**Objective: Embark on a journey to spread kindness throughout the world.
+Complete the following tasks within the next 60 minutes:**

-- Healing Touch: Offer aid to three injured beings, whether they be mystical creatures, wandering adventurers, or distressed spirits.
+**- Healing Touch: Offer aid to three injured beings, whether they be mystical creatures, wandering adventurers, or distressed spirits.**

-- Nature's Embrace: Plant seeds of benevolence in three different locations to encourage the growth of vibrant, magical flora.
+**- Nature's Embrace: Plant seeds of benevolence in three different locations to encourage the growth of vibrant, magical flora.**

-- Melodic Serenity: Use a musical instrument to create a calming melody that resonates through the troubled areas, soothing both creatures and the environment.
+**- Melodic Serenity: Use a musical instrument to create a calming melody that resonates through the troubled areas, soothing both creatures and the environment.**

-- Wisdom Sharing: Engage in meaningful conversations with wise entities or beings, exchanging insights and kindness to uplift their spirits.
+**- Wisdom Sharing: Engage in meaningful conversations with wise entities or beings, exchanging insights and kindness to uplift their spirits.**

-Reward:
+**Reward:**

-- Experience Points (XP) Boost for embodying the essence of compassion and empathy.
+**- Experience Points (XP) Boost for embodying the essence of compassion and empathy.**

-- Rare Loot Drop Chance Increase as a result of the positive energy infused into your being.
+**- Rare Loot Drop Chance Increase as a result of the positive energy infused into your being.**

-- Gold Coins bestowed upon you by the grateful entities touched by your acts of kindness.
+**- Gold Coins bestowed upon you by the grateful entities touched by your acts of kindness.**

-- A mysterious token, imbued with magic, symbolizing your commitment to the cause of spreading goodwill.
+**- A mysterious token, imbued with magic, symbolizing your commitment to the cause of spreading goodwill.**

 "My goodness...
 This is so...
 I should be surprised, really, but at this point, I don't even know.
 It is what it is, huh.
 I've already reached the point where I'm normal with this now."
 He laughed.